 All our breakfasts are cooked to order and all the ingredients are locally sourced, we do ask for a pre-order of your first breakfast before arrival to help us in being able to continue serving our fabulous breakfast selection.

 Packed lunches and home cooked evening meals are also available, please contact us in advance of your arrival should you require some good home cooked food while staying with us.

-We very much hope that you will find Bamse B&B a little slice of home from home.
+We are so very much looking to welcoming both old and new friends of Bamse B&B and hope you enjoy a slice of home away from home.

 Bamse was a St. Bernard that became the mascot of the Free Norwegian Forces during the Second World War.
 Bamse was owned by Captain Hafto of the Norwegian Navy, and went to sea with him on the minesweeper, Thorodd.
 He is linked to Montrose where the Thorodd was stationed, and as tales of his adventures and courage spread, he became an iconic figure in the town.

 In 2006, a campaign to recognise Bamse's link to the town was headed up by Henny King, which raised the money to erect a statue overlooking the harbour and was unveiled by the Duke of York, Prince Andrew.